-Citing Tenure Expiration, Osun Withdraws LG Funds Suit Against CBN, AGF
+Citing Tenure Expiration, Osun Withdraws LG Funds Suit against CBN, AGF

 “I mentioned it there.
 Even the so-called APC chairmen and councillors, assuming without conceding that they had any tenure, it ended yesterday, 16th October.
 That’s what the document is saying — not 22nd, not 23rd.
 It is saying 16th.
 We have the affidavit here.
 They are out of office.
 They signed.
 They were out of office on 17th October 2025,” he said.

-Justice Nwite had, in a ruling on a request by the CBN and the AGF praying for the dismissal of the case, delivered on Wednesday, held that the Osun Attorney-General has the locus standi (legal right) to institute the suit on behalf of the local government authorities.
+Justice Nwite had, in a ruling on a request by the CBN and the AGF praying for the dismissal of the case, delivered on Wednesday, held that the Osun Attorney General has locus standi (legal right) to institute the suit on behalf of the local government authorities.

-He emphasized that the plaintiff did not act in “a biased or deliberate manner in seeking the present action”.
+He emphasised that the plaintiff did not act in “a biased or deliberate manner in seeking the present action.”